 14. Scottsbluff, Nebraska

-Coming in at number five on this Reddit list is Scottsbluff, Nebraska.
-One user clarified that it is riddled with gang life.
-Several users in the thread, myself included, confessed to never putting gangs and Nebraska in the same thought.
+Another ugliest place in the world is Scottsbluff, Nebraska.
+It is riddled with gang life which is ironic considering most travelers, myself included, would confess to never putting gangs and Nebraska in the same thought.

 15. Memphis, Tennessee

 Memphis, Tennesee, was listed by many as one of the ugliest cities in the beautiful United States of America.
-One noted, “Memphis.
-Even the nice parts aren’t very nice.
-The rough parts are, well, rough.”
+In Memphis, even the nice parts aren’t very nice.
+The rough parts are, well, rough.

 16. New Orleans, Louisiana